MikePaer/HDHomeRun2XMLTV/README.md

-# HDHomeRun EPG to XMLTV Converter
+# HDHomeRun2XMLTV

-A Node.js/TypeScript server that fetches Electronic Program Guide (EPG) data directly from your HDHomeRun device and serves it as standard XMLTV format for Plex, Jellyfin, Emby, and other media servers.
+A Node.js/TypeScript server that fetches Electronic Program Guide (EPG) data directly from your HDHomeRun device and converts it to standard XMLTV format for Plex, Jellyfin, Emby, and other media servers.

 ## Features